Milxnor/Universal-Walking-Simulator/README.md

-# Universal-Walking-Simulator
+# "Universal" Walking Simulator
-## Firstly, this isn't universal, there are many bugs on each season.
+## Firstly, this isn't universal (I can not be asked to change project name), there are many bugs on each season.
 I hope to add more versions in the future. <br>This support S3.5-S7.40

 # PLANS